hyunwoongko/kss/README.md

 Neither two splitters split the sentence perfectly, but Kiwi split sentences pretty well.
 On the contrary, the Word Split separated sentences completely wrong.
 Interestingly, Word Split's F1 score is 0.58326, which is higher than Kiwi's 0.56229.
-This means that the F1 score (dice similarity) gives a huge advantage to splitter that splits sentences too finely.
+This means that the F1 score (dice similarity) gives a huge advantage to splitters which separate sentences too finely.

 You can reproduce this result using the following commands:
 - Kiwi: `python3 ./bench/test_kiwi.py ./bench/metrics/f1_problem.txt`